FandosA/Face_Tracking_From_Scratch_PyTorch/README.md

 - ```epochs```: number of epochs.
 - ```device```: device to run the training (_'gpu'_ or _'cpu'_).

 As an example, I uploaded the folder where the checkpoints of the model I trained were stored, as well as the loss and accuracy values along with their plots.
+Control points are saved every 10 epochs, and the best control point (the control point with the lowest loss validation value) is also saved.

 **IMPORTANT**: the files inside the ```checkpoints/``` folder are not actual checkpoints.
 They are empty files created to show the appearance of the folder that will be created when starting the training.
 On the other hand, the plot and the accuracy and loss values are the actual results that I got from training my model.